Disaster and Crisis Response

 We look to be a resource to facilitate aid directly in communities affected by disaster – all across the country and around the world!

 How it works:

 The Somebody Cares Disaster Response approach is that of Church-Based response.
-Throughout the many disasters the Somebody Cares network has been part of—from Tropical Storm Allison flooding in 2001 to the Southeast Asia tsunami to Hurricanes Katrina, Rita, Ivan and Wilma, Superstorm Sandy, earthquakes in Haiti and Japan, wildfires, tornados and floods—we’ve seen over and over again how the church responds quickly and precisely.
+Throughout the many disasters the Somebody Cares network has been part of—from Tropical Storm Allison flooding in 2001 to the Southeast Asia tsunami to Hurricanes Katrina, Rita, Ivan and Wilma, Superstorm Sandy, earthquakes in Haiti and Japan, wildfires, tornadoes, and floods—we’ve seen over and over again how the Church responds quickly and precisely.
 Even the government has taken note of this!
-A Homeland Security Institute report issued in December 2006 states: “It was neighborhood congregations….—the local fabric of America—that appeared to have carried the day to a great degree.”
+A Homeland Security Institute report issued in December 2006, following Hurricane Katrina, states: “It was neighborhood congregations….—the local fabric of America—that appeared to have carried the day to a great degree.”

 Instead of spending thousands of dollars on administrative overhead, the Somebody Cares network funnels donated funds and urgently needed resources directly to communities that are hardest hit – to be distributed by church-based volunteers who know and love their neighbors and neighborhoods.
 Being a tangible expression of God’s love to our neighbors means we must excel at unity, organization, and giving.

 As the Body of Christ, our highest common denominator is Jesus.
 We were made for adversity because we were made to be the peacemakers in the midst of the storms – to bring hope in the midst of despair.